AI & Technology

 How Can You Verify If Your AI Keyboard Is Actually Secure?

-Verify security by checking app permissions, reviewing network traffic, reading independent security audits, and testing with dummy sensitive data.
-Security researchers from Johns Hopkins University developed a verification framework in 2024 that anyone can use to test keyboard security.
+Furthermore, Verify security by checking app permissions, reviewing network traffic, reading independent security audits, and testing with dummy sensitive data.
+Security researchers from Johns Hopkins actually built a verification framework in 2024 that regular users can follow — not just security professionals.

 1. Check Permissions